Oichkatzelesfrettschen/illumos-omnios/README.md

 [build instructions](https://omnios.org/dev/build_instructions) for further information.

-For documentation builds, run `./rootsetup` to install the tools required for generating the manual.
-This script adds Doxygen, Sphinx, the Breathe extension, CLOC, qemu, and tmux.
-Once installed, create the Doxygen XML by running `doxygen docs/Doxyfile` and then invoke `sphinx-build docs/sphinx docs/html` to generate the HTML output.
+For documentation builds, run `./setup.sh` to install the tools required for generating the manual.
+The script installs Doxygen, Sphinx, the Breathe extension, CLOC, qemu, and tmux using apt.
+It then employs pip and npm to fetch additional Python and Node packages.

+running `doxygen docs/Doxyfile` and then invoke `sphinx-build docs/sphinx docs/html` to generate the HTML output.
 If a `docs/Makefile` is added, you can simply run `make html` in that directory instead.